MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

 // do every case 5 times, max meters are not done in every scenario, just how far it can go...

-// also include seperately a comparison between tcp options, noDelay and noPush
+// also include seperately a comparison between #gls("tcp") options, noDelay and noPush

 // done -> inPr -> notStarted
 // code -> test -> write thesis